 Most strokes happen because of a blocked artery.

 A person who is having a stroke

-- an inability to lift the arms
+- inability to lift or move one or both arms

 - weakness or numbness in one arm